Sokonos/BelleBeat-Case-Study/README.md

 <img width="1020" height="758" alt="ID_inconsistancy" src="https://github.com/user-attachments/assets/36542644-4419-4ccf-b893-d48dae592983" />

-Since it can not be ascertained if some of the Ids and corresponding data should be removed, the data will be kept as is.
+Since it cannot be ascertained if some of the Ids and corresponding data should be removed, the data will be kept as is.
 The other coloumns did not have any issues with them.

-In BigQuery a table was made from the [Wearable Health Device Performance Data](https://www.kaggle.com/datasets/pratyushpuri/wearable-health-devices-performance-analysis) with only the columns that were relevant to the analysis.
+In BigQuery I created a table was made from the [Wearable Health Device Performance Data](https://www.kaggle.com/datasets/pratyushpuri/wearable-health-devices-performance-analysis) with only the columns that were relevant to the analysis.
 This is the schema of the table and the first couple of rows from it:

 <img width="300" height="550" alt="Screenshot 2025-07-29 224018" src="https://github.com/user-attachments/assets/03f550f2-c50f-4495-b00b-04310407196a" /> <img width="600" height="591" alt="Screenshot 2025-07-29 224854" src="https://github.com/user-attachments/assets/5c305134-8055-4a2b-a7f5-88d324d7e6b5" />